mysql/mysql-utilities/doc/parser/parser.rst

     ...     print entry

     :type stream: file type
-    :param stream: a valid file type, for example the result of the built-in Python function `open()`_
+    :param stream: a valid file type; for example, the result of the built-in Python function `open()`_

     .. attribute:: version

-    :returns: Version of the MySQL server, which produced the log.
+    :returns: Version of the MySQL server that produced the log
     :rtype: tuple

     .. attribute:: program

-    :returns: Full path of the MySQL server executable.
+    :returns: Full path of the MySQL server executable
     :rtype: str

     .. attribute:: port

-    :returns: TCP/IP port on which the MySQL server was listening.
+    :returns: TCP/IP port on which the MySQL server was listening
     :rtype: int

     .. attribute:: socket

-    :returns: Full path of the MySQL server Unix socket.
+    :returns: Full path of the MySQL server Unix socket
     :rtype: str

-    ..attribute:: start_datetime
+    .. attribute:: start_datetime

-    :returns: Date and time of the first read log entry.
+    :returns: Date and time of the first read log entry
     :rtype: datetime.datetime

-    ..attribute:: lastseen_datetime
+    .. attribute:: lastseen_datetime

-    :returns: Date and time of the last read log entry.
+    :returns: Date and time of the last read log entry
     :rtype: datetime.datetime

 .. class:: SlowQueryLog(stream)